moodle/devdocs/general/community/intro.md

 ## How we develop the Roadmap

 The [Roadmap](./roadmap.md) lists the new features being developed for the next major version.
-This list is derived mostly from the issues with large numbers of votes in the Moodle [[Tracker]], so please vote for what you want!
+This list is derived mostly from the issues with large numbers of votes in the Moodle [Tracker](https://docs.moodle.org/dev/Tracker), so please vote for what you want!
 Other influences include general discussion, surveys and feature requests at Moodle Moots and in the Moodle forums.

 Component leads decide on features in individual components so make your case to them!